 Most people assume that everyday consumer goods, ranging from cars to drugs to appliances to toys, tools and other common household products, are carefully tested and approved by the manufacturer and government.
 But design problems, insufficient warnings, and manufacturing defects can make ordinarily safe items dangerous and sometimes, deadly.
 Those injured or killed by defective products may be able to hold the maker responsible under the law.
 This area of law is commonly referred to as “Product Liability Law“.

 Most product defects are discovered well before they cause injury to someone.
 It is important to report defective products to the government and manufacturer in order to to alert others to the potential dangers posed by the product.
 For more information on reporting a defective product or filing a formal complaint about a product, see How to File a Consumer Complaint.
 For more information concerning dangerous or recalled drugs, see our defective drugs information section.
+Unfortunately, sometimes it takes multiple instances of serious injury or even death before a product is deemed too harmful to remain on the market, as was the case with the 2021 recall of the Peloton Tread+ after one child was killed and several others were injured by the perilous fitness product.

 When a manufacturer fails to use the care necessary to provide a product that is reasonably safe, oftentimes the result is life long catastrophic injuries for the unsuspecting user.
 If you’ve been injured by a defective or dangerous product, filing a lawsuit against the negligent party may not only benefit and protect you, but also force the manufacturer to design a safer product so that others can be spared from suffering similar injuries.